rpcorr/mega-menu/README.md

 - TAB: takes users through the focus elements as they appear in the DOM
 - SHIFT + TAB: the reverse order of TAB
 - ENTER: activate a link (takes the user to the URL assigned in the HREF)/toggle the dropdown menu (open/close)
-- ESC: close top-level and sub-level dropdown menu
+- ESC: close sub-level dropdown menu